-Each white, flat, round, beveled-edge tablet, marked with "GE" and "2.5" on one side and "G" on the other side, contains glyburide 2.5 mg.
+Each white, flat, round, beveled-edge tablet, marked with "GE" and "2.5" on one side and "G" on the other side, contains 2.5 mg of glyburide.
 Nonmedicinal ingredients: colloidal silica, corn starch, lactose, magnesium stearate, pregelatinized cornstarch, and talc.
 This medication does not contain tartrazine.

-Each white, biplane, oblong, tablet, both sides with a scoreline and "LDI" engraved on each side of the score-line and inverted, contains glyburide 5 mg.
+Each white, biplane, oblong, tablet, both sides with a scoreline and "LDI" engraved on each side of the score-line and inverted, contains 5 mg of glyburide.
 Nonmedicinal ingredients: colloidal silica, cornstarch, lactose, magnesium stearate, pregelatinized cornstarch, and talc.
 This medication does not contain tartrazine.

 How should I use this medication?

 The recommended adult starting dose of glyburide is usually 5 mg daily (2.5 mg for patients over 60 years of age) and increases or decreases by 2.5 mg every 5 to 7 days until blood sugar is controlled.
 The recommended adult dose of glyburide ranges from 2.5 mg once daily to 10 mg twice daily.
 The maximum dose of glyburide is 20 mg daily.